Home Equity Loan Rates in Kansas (January 2025)

 Home Equity Loan Lenders in Kansas

-Home equity loan rates in Kansas can vary significantly between lenders, influenced by individual policies and market strategies.
-For instance, HTLF Bank offers the lowest average APR at 5.5%, while U.S. Bank National Association stands at the higher end with an average APR of 9.9%.
+Home equity loan rates in Kansas vary significantly between lenders, influenced by each lender's policies, risk assessments and market strategies.
+For instance, HTLF Bank offers the lowest average APR at 5.5%, while Andover State Bank has the highest at 9.5%.

-Comparing rates and terms from different lenders is an effective way to secure the lowest home equity loan rates.
-Explore the interactive table to discover which lenders offer the most competitive rates in your city.
+Comparing rates and terms from different lenders is recommended to secure the lowest home equity loan rates.
+Explore the interactive table to see which lenders offer the most competitive rates in your city.

 Data filtered by:Results filtered by: